Introduction to 60s Hairstyles

 Long hair gained popularity for men and women only in the late 60s.
 In the early 60s the long hair would not be left down, but was worn sleek with a slight lift much similar to the bouffant, but with a centre partition.

-The long hair style was with or without a fringe, which was usually long.
+The long 1960s women’s hairstyles was with or without a fringe, which was usually long.
 To achieve the poker face look, women used to iron the hair by using a brown paper bag to cover the hair to prevent it getting singed.

 Later on they were left open naturally that was more like an unstyled hair with centre partition.
 They could be with or without a fringe.

-People with long hair used to tie their hair in Ponytails, which were either tied low or high and were often combined with a bouffant or beehive at the front.
+People with long hairstyles used to tie their hair in Ponytails, which were either tied low or high and were often combined with a bouffant or beehive at the front.

-Fringes or bangs were very popular in the 1960s.
+Fringes or bangs were very popular in the hairstyles for women in their 60s.
 The bangs of those days were usually full, straight and used to touch the eyebrows in length.

 A lot of black women in the 50s and the 60s used to straighten their hair, which was an acceptable style of dressing.
 Towards the end of fifties the hair was trimmed short and left to their natural style.
 The American Civil Rights Movement had an influence on the students and various jazz musicians who started leaving their hair curly, which was then a symbol of racial pride.
 The natural hair then became the political symbol of the black identity and their pride.

 Political activism throughout the 60s led to the trend of fuller and longer hair.
 The hair was then teased with a wide toothed Afro pick to create the classic Afro hairstyle.
-This slowly gained popularity and became a huge trend in the 70s.
+This slowly gained popularity in 60’s hairstyles and became a huge trend in the 70s.
 Even white people followed the trend by getting their hair permed to make them curly and tight.
-Celebrity like Barbara Streisand was one such fan of this particular hair trend.
+1960’s Actresses like Barbara Streisand was one such fan of this particular hair trend.